reactjs/react-modal/docs/index.md

   htmlOpenClassName={
     "ReactModal__Html--open"
-  /* String className to be applied to the document.html
+  /* String className to be applied to the modal ownerDocument.html
      (must be a constant string).
      This attribute is `null` by default.
      See the `Styles` section for more details. */}